History of the Kansas City metropolitan area: Small market major league

 Kansas City's grandiose dreams began to diminish in the 1980s as TWA and the major league hockey and basketball teams left and the NCAA stopped holding its Final Four games in the city.
 The Kansas City Scouts were unable to create the same buzz as fellow NHL franchise, the St. Louis Blues, and relocated to Denver in 1976 to become the Colorado Rockies (which later became the New Jersey Devils in 1982).
 In 1986, the Kansas City Kings were relocated to Sacramento, California to become the Sacramento Kings.
 Kansas City began to settle into the fact that it was one of the smallest markets with major league teams, ranking #31 by television market size.
-The period since 1980 has been marked by substantial bond issues by the city to protect its historic buildings, such as Union Station and Liberty Memorial, as well as to make major improvements to Kansas City International Airport and the Truman Sports Complex.
-Kansas City is now experiencing the biggest building boom in downtown since the Pendergast era.
+The period since 1980 has had substantial bond issues by the city to protect its historic buildings, such as Union Station and Liberty Memorial, and to make major improvements to Kansas City International Airport and the Truman Sports Complex.
+Kansas City then had the biggest building boom in downtown since the Pendergast era.